 Though difficult to think about, we must always be prepared should the unthinkable happen.
 For instance, what will happen in the event of a car collision that leaves parents unable to speak for their small children?

-The Kiwanis Club of Carmichael recognized this concern, and with the help of a Pediatric Trauma Program (PTP) grant from the Foundation, they teamed up with various organizations to distribute child safety seat stickers from the Foundation to families with preschool-age children in their community.
+The Kiwanis Club of Carmichael recognized this concern, and with the help of a Pediatric Trauma Program (PTP) grant from the Cal-Nev-Ha Children’s Fund, they teamed up with various organizations to distribute child safety seat stickers to families with preschool-age children in their community.

-These child safety seat stickers, available from the Foundation, contain the information needed to quickly identify children at the scene of a collision.
+These child safety seat stickers, available from the CNH Children’s Fund, contain the information needed to quickly identify children at the scene of a collision.
 Pertinent identification and health information are included, which are vital for first responders as parents and children are often separated following a collision.

 With their grant award, the Kiwanis Club of Carmichael has distributed more than 5,000 child safety seat stickers to families in their community, almost doubling their initial goal!
 Members have distributed the stickers at various events, including back-to-school events and car seat installation events at their local sheriff’s department.
 They have even distributed stickers in the post-partum department of their local hospital where newborns are required to go home in car seats.